PRiSMA-Study/PRISMA-Public/Quarterly-Readouts/2025 Q2: 04-18/README.md

 ## Description

-This folder contains all codes used to generate datasetst that feed into the markdown files that render reports for PRISMA quarterly readouts.
+This folder contains all codes used to generate datasetst that feed into the markdown files that render reports for Q2 PRISMA quarterly readout.
+The data upload used to generate reports is 2025-04-18.

 ## Outcome scripts: